• Skip to primary navigation

 Abdominal Massage

 This is a great preventative measure.
-Simply mix 4 drops of EO with 1 tsp of carrier oil and massage your abdominal area before setting off on your trip.
-This will help relieve any stomach troubles (including gas), before they even begin.
+Mix 4 drops of EO with 1 tsp of carrier oil (like jojoba oil, coconut oil, or sweet almond oil) and massage your abdominal area before setting off on your trip.
+This will help relieve stomach troubles (including gas) before they begin and is a favorite remedy in my family.

 Simply adding 1-2 drops of essential oil to a tissue and cupping the nose and mouth while breathing in slowly is a great way to help ease motion sickness.
 I recommend using this method before even getting into the car to help fortify your stomach.